incidentfox/enterprise-fullstack-assignment/frontend/README.md

 # Frontend Service

-This is the frontend service for the Chartmetric assignment, built with Next.js and TypeScript.
-It provides a modern, responsive interface for visualizing music streaming analytics data.
+This is the web UI for the starter repo, built with Next.js and TypeScript.

 ## Tech Stack